thelasallian/PingBot-OpenSource/readme.md

 `PATH=$PATH:/location/to/installation/folder`

 6. Check if it was successfully added `echo $PATH`
-7. Make a shared directory in the root folder `sudo chmod 777 foldername`
+7. Make a shared directory in the root folder `sudo chmod 777 pingloi`
-8. Import the python code and move it to the shared directory `sudo mv main.py /path/to/shared/directory`
+8. Import the python code and move it to the shared directory `sudo mv main.py /pingloi`
-8. Check if there are tmux sessions running `tmux ls`
+8. Check if there are tmux sessions under `/pingloi` directory
-9. Enter the tmux session.
-Note that 0 may be changed depending on the tmux session id number `tmux a -t 0`
+9. Enter the shared tmux session `tmux -S /pingloi/shared-session attach-session` if it exists
-10. If there are no tmux sessions currently running, create one by typing `tmux`
+10. If there are no tmux sessions currently running, create a shared tmux session named shared-session using `tmux -S /pingloi/shared-session new-session`
+11. If you did not attach to the session automatically, follow instruction 9
-11. Run the main code `python3 main.py`
+12. Run the main code `python3 main.py >> stdout.txt`
-12. Confirm if the bot is successfully running by waiting for a `Polling` message in the console
+13. Detach from the tmux session `ctrl + b` then press `d`
+14. Make the new folder accessible to all users `sudo chmod 777 /pingloi/shared-session`
-13. Exit the SSH session
+17. Exit the SSH terminal

 # How to stop/reset the bot: